TechDocsStudio/biel-docs/docs/installation/astro.md

 description: Add an AI chatbot to your Astro site with this step-by-step guide.
 ---

-# AI chat widget for Astro
+# Ask AI chatbot widget for Astro

 Add an AI chatbot to your Astro site using Biel.ai's web components.
 The integration works with any Astro theme or template, and requires only a few lines of code in your layout file.